meltyourface/blank/posts/Occult-science/Alchemical-Transmutation-The-Great-Work-and-its-Symbolic-Stages/index.md

 These seven operations are Calcination (the reduction of substance to ashes), Dissolution (the dissolution of ashes into liquid), Separation (the isolation of the pure from the impure), Conjunction (the merging of pure elements), Fermentation (the introduction of new life), Distillation (the purification of the resulting substance), and Coagulation (the solidification of the final product).

-The manuscript further illustrates the importance of the alchemical symbols: the King and Queen, representing the dual nature of matter; the Ouroboros, depicting the cyclical process of regeneration and resurrection; and the sacred Marriage, symbolizing the union of opposites to form a new and perfected whole.
+**The manuscript further illustrates the importance of the alchemical symbols**: the King and Queen, representing the dual nature of matter; the Ouroboros, depicting the cyclical process of regeneration and resurrection; and the sacred Marriage, symbolizing the union of opposites to form a new and perfected whole.

 ### III.
 The Unification:
 The third and final section, The Unification, signifies the completion of the transformation—both in the material and spiritual realms.
 It describes the process of "Apotheosis," in which the adept, having completed the Great Work, embodies the Philosopher's Stone—an object of perfect material and spiritual attainment.